 The Graduate Record Examination (GRE) is a standardized test that measures a student’s aptitude for graduate-level work.
 The test is used by many graduate schools and business schools as part of the admission process.
 The GRE is designed to assess a student’s critical thinking, analytical writing, verbal reasoning, and quantitative reasoning skills.
 The test is a comprehensive measure of a student’s abilities and is used to determine a student’s potential for success in graduate-level coursework.

-Read more: gre preparation — Complete Guide
+Read more: GRE Preparation — Complete Guide

 Some programs even require specific scores on the GRE for admission, so it is important for students to prepare well and achieve their best scores possible.
 Top 50 US universities typically expect GRE scores of 320+ (combined Verbal and Quantitative sections) for competitive admission.
+Elite programs like Stanford Engineering or Harvard Business School often seek scores in the 325-330 range.

 They should also develop a study plan and allocate enough time to review all of the material and take practice tests.
 Remember that GRE scores are valid for 5 years, so your 2026 test results will be accepted by graduate programs through 2031.